Hallux Rigidus / Limitus

 Recovery

-Rehabilitation focuses on pain reduction, maintaining or improving range of motion and preventing further wear and tear.
-Through proper footwear, support with soles and targeted exercises, the stress on the joint can be reduced, making walking more comfortable again and reducing symptoms.
-Although the joint may often be permanently restricted, symptoms can be effectively managed.
+Recovery focuses on pain reduction, maintaining or improving range of motion and preventing further wear and tear.
+Through correct shoes, support with soles and targeted exercises, the load on the joint can be reduced, making walking more comfortable again and reducing symptoms.
+Although the joint may often be permanently restricted, complaints can be effectively managed.